-I am sure that you’ll agree with me when I say that your people are your biggest asset and that if you look after them, they will look after your customers and your business.
-In this current economic climate it is more important than ever that we attract new talent into the workforce, and retain skilled and experienced employees to increase customer satisfaction, improve productivity and cost effectiveness.
+I am sure that you’ll agree with me when I say that your people are your greatest asset and that if you look after them, they will look after your customers and your business.
+In the current economic climate, it’s more important than ever that we attract new talent into the workforce and retain skilled and experienced employees to increase customer satisfaction, improve productivity and cost effectiveness.

-Policies and practices that support carers are therefore crucial to the resilience and success of your business.
-However, these support mechanisms need not be complicated or costly.
-It is about knowing your employees and working flexibly with them to find solutions.
-A small change in working hours or access to a private telephone can make all the difference to both the carer and your organisation.
+Policies and practices that support carers are therefore crucial to the resilience and success of your organisation.
+However, this need not be complicated or costly.
+It’s about knowing your employees and working flexibly with them to find solutions.
+A small change in working hours or simple things like permission to make personal calls can make all the difference both to a carer and their organisation.
 Ultimately it makes business sense to care for carers.

 But it’s not only carers who need support, managers need to be informed about the issues that employees may face, and what help may be available in the workplace and externally.

 That's where Employers for Carers can help.
 We came together in 2009 as employers large and small, private and public sector, who believe that supporting carers is good for business.
 I know this to have been absolutely the case over the last few years at British Gas as does my former colleague, Ian Peters, who has also played a fantastic role as EfC Chair from 2013 – November 2020.
 Thanks to the trailblazing work of Ian, and also Caroline Waters (formerly BT and EfC Chair from 2009 – 2013), the landscape of carers and employment has changed irrevocably over the last two decades.